Fu Manchu review: Cocktails, dim sum and dancing at Clapham’s new drinking den

 Food wise, there’s an extensive range of dim sum – both steamed, fried and baked depending on your preference.
 We tried several of the steamed dim sum and it was a delicious accompaniment for a social evening out.
 As well as offering drinks and dim sum, the venue is open until 3am on weekends with DJs spinning Nu Disco and Soulful House.
 For me, Fu Manchu had that winning combination of good drinks, service, food and atmosphere – which is rare to find all four.
 I’ll definitely be back.

 - Fu Manchu, 15-16 Lendal Terrace, Clapham North, SW4 7UX.
 Nearest station: Clapham North.
 For more information, visit the Fu Manchu website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 17 May 2015, in Bars, Grub, London, Nightlife and tagged Clapham, clubbing, cocktails, dim sum, Fu Manchu, late night, london.
+Posted on 17 May 2015, in Bars, Grub, London, Nightlife and tagged Clapham, clubbing, cocktails, London.
 Bookmark the permalink.
 Comments Off on Fu Manchu review: Cocktails, dim sum and dancing at Clapham’s new drinking den.